fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 #### 6.3: anecdotes, step1

 Implement functionality for voting anecdotes.
-The amount of votes must be saved to a redux-store.
+The amount of votes must be saved to a Redux-store.

 #### 6.4: anecdotes, step2